epsi-rns/epsi-rns.github.io/_posts/desktop/2017/2017-06-01-herbstlustwm-tag-status-overview.markdown

 But there are quick and dirty condition, where global variable looks more suitable.
 The other way is change the entire logic design.

+This <code>output module</code> require a variable
+that can be called from function, without passing them as a parameter argument.
+So we have to make scope of these variable global.
+But since these variables live only in output module, these are not so global after all.

 Before getting deep, we need to distinct between global variable and global constant.